stephensavoia/rebalancing_minimizer/README.md

 The goal of this project is to create a tool that can predict a proposed Bike Share Toronto station's burden on the rebalancing team, using the proposed station's longitude, latitude, and elevation.

 Note that this tool is not intended to be a sole decision-maker for planning station additions.
-There are many factors that should be considered before adding a new station to the network, such as the station's projected usage and cost of installation.
-It's easy to imagine why Bike Share Toronto would want to add a station to a very high demand area, even if that proposed station would require rebalancing—the income generated from that station could, potentially, pay for its own rebalancing.
-Nonetheless, this rebalancing minimization tool would still be able to provide decision-makers with helpful information.
+There are many factors that should be considered when adding a new station to the network, such as the station's projected usage and cost of installation.
+For example, it's easy to imagine why Bike Share Toronto would want to add a station to a very highidemand area, even if that proposed station would require rebalancing—the income generated from that station could, potentially, pay for its own rebalancing.
+Nonetheless, this rebalancing minimization tool would still provide decision-makers with helpful information.

 ## Project Timeline

 ### Phase 1: Data Collection [In Progress]
-File: (coming soon)
+File: (coming soon)\n
 Ride data (originally downloaded as .csv files), station data (.json), and elevation data (.tif) will be combined and exported as a parquet file.
 Columns will be cast down to memory-efficient data types before exporting.

 ### Phase 2: Data Visualization